Stuck in a professional rut?

 There are multiple other ways to work yourself out of a rut that don’t involve work.
 You can up a new activity outside of work to reduce stress and meet new people.
 Whether it be yoga, running, painting, it doesn’t really matter if it’s new and exciting.
 Less stress at home means less stress for you in the workplace, which might help you to calm down and focus on the tasks at hand.

-Of course, if your job is not your dream job, then your life is too precious to waste doing a job that won’t make you happy or help you get to a job that will.
-It might be that you’re stuck in a professional rut because you feel like you’re wasting your time doing something that you hate.
+Of course, if your job is not your dream job, then your life is too precious to waste doing something that won’t make you happy.
+It might be that you’re stuck in a professional rut because you feel like you’re wasting time doing something that you hate.
 If this is the case, then there are always, always, always solutions.
 You are a skilled and capable individual with a plethora of talent to offer.
-Scope out new jobs or approach a recruitment agency to see what your skills would be best suited to and the best way to get to your dream job.
+Scope out new jobs or approach a recruitment agency to see what your skills would be best suited to and the best way to secure your dream job.

 In the words of the great Dr Seuss – “You’ve got brains in your head, you have feet in your shoes.
 You can steer yourself any direction you choose.”
 Professional ruts are not the end of the world and they can happen to everyone.
 Ask for assistance and change up your life a bit and see what happens – you might be surprised!